ExtremeKiller145/Semantic-Highlighting/README.md

 Colorizes each variable with their individual color.
 Works with *any language* that has semantic tokens.

+Will cycle through the list of colors based on the character length of the variable.
+For example, a 4-character variable will use the fourth color.
+If there are only 2 colors in the list, a 3-character variable would use the first color.

 Color used for the variables can be customized in the settings.
 The extension can be toggled on/off be using the command "Toggle semantic highlighting" (needs a modification of the file to trigger).

 ## Features